monsoonmaelstrom/book2/book2.md

 I nod.
 No wonder Liam didn’t want to relay the content of their conversation to me.
 Fuck.
 Now I feel bad for Peter.
 I don’t want to feel bad for *Peter*.

 “What’s brutal?”
-Gavin asks.
+Gavin wants to know.

 I startle at the sound, having been so distracted by the journal and the conversation with Amelia that I didn’t realize they were approaching.

-“Nothing,” I answer quickly.
+“Nothing,” I respond quickly.

 At the same time Amelia blurts out, “Liam told Peter that if Peter and Hazel couldn’t work their shit out, he’d choose Hazel.
 Regardless of what happened or how it went down, even if Hazel was the one forcing him to choose, he’d choose Hazel, so Peter had better figure out how to fix things in order to stop it from getting to that point.”

 “Oh.
-Obviously,” Gavin says.
+Obviously,” Gavin states.

 “Obviously?”
 Amelia and I ask at the same time.
 I’m not sure what her rationale is, but I’m not sure *I* would choose me.
 Especially not if I was the one forcing the choice.

-“Obviously,” Gavin repeats but doesn’t elaborate.
+“Obviously,” Gavin repeats, but doesn’t elaborate.

-“Whatever,” I say.
+“Whatever,” I reply.
 “It doesn’t matter right now.
 Davy!
 When did you last see Alex?”

 “Yesterday, around noon, when he left with Peter and Liam.
 No response since then.”

 “Do you know what they were doing?
 Liam seemed pissed.”

 “Coming here.
-Reese was missing,” he says, clearly worried, not that you’d be able to tell from his words alone.
+Reese was missing,” he informs me, clearly worried, not that you’d be able to tell from his words alone.

 “Fuck,” I hiss.
 “Okay.
 Giorgi and I will go look around the shop.
 The rest of you stay here.
 Davy, be careful, yeah?”

 “You too,” Davy tells me.

 Giorgi and I enter through the front door, which is unlocked despite the shop being unoccupied.
 The shop isn’t quite trashed, but it’s not far from it.
 There’s a haze of soot high on the walls and ceiling that I don’t remember seeing before.
-Someone clearly either didn’t care if anyone knew they were here or wanted to make sure anyone who came looking *knew* they were here.
+Someone clearly either didn’t care if anyone knew they were here, or wanted to *make sure* anyone who came looking *knew* they were here.
 My money is on the latter.

 “Do you know where Reese lives?”
-I ask Giorgi as I poke around.
+I question Giorgi as I poke around.

 He nods.